rackerlabs/rackspace-how-to/content/rackspace-email-archiving/add-rackspace-office-365-archiving.md

    <img src="{% asset_path office-365/add-rackspace-office-365-archiving/add-ons.png %}" />

 6. A summary will appear describing  the number of licenses that the archiving will be applied to as well as the total cost per month to add the service.
-If this summary appears to be correct, click **Add Product**
+If this summary appears to be correct, click **Add Product**.

+**Note:** Your archive will be accessible after a duration of 24 hours from the time it was enabled on the account.
+See [Log in to the Archive Manager for Office 365](/how-to/log-in-to-the-archive-manager-for-office-365)